 03 | Capitalize on the data you have available.

-The concept of white space in the Internet of Things or “Digital white space” is about minimizing user interactions.
-Embrace the principles of good design to win-out your competition.
-Only leave what is absolutely essential to get the task done.
-Fully utilize connected technology and data to inform device function.
-When all of these things have been carefully considered, then all the complexity of how a device works fades into the background, leaving only magical, seamless, functional user experience.
+The concept of digital white space in interaction and user experience design or is about minimizing user interactions.
+Embrace the principles of good design to create an innovative user experience.
+Only leave what is absolutely essential from the user to get the task done.
+Utilize connected technology and data to inform device function.
+When all of these things have been carefully considered then all the complexity of how a device works fades into the background, leaving only magical, seamless, functional user experience.
 Nothing more and nothing less.

 Lily Kollé is a design and research lead at the argodesign Europe studio in Amsterdam.
 She specializes in strategic design research and user experience for a variety of international clients.
 See more of Lily’s work and her design philosophy at her website lilykolle.com.